Production quota

+Definition

 A quota refers to a measure that limits, either minimum or maximum, on a particular activity.
 Quotas are usually enacted by governments or organizations to protect domestic industries.
 In short, it limits the number of goods a country can export or import during a certain period of time.

 Criticism

 Quotas, like other trade restrictions, are typically used to benefit the producers of a good at the expense of consumers in that economy.
 Possible effects include corruption (bribes to increase a quota allocation) or smuggling (concealed actions to exceed a quota).

-Quotas disrupt normal business cycles and do not help innovation.
-While it may seem like a good idea for producers to enact a production quota, it has long-term negative consequences.
-Customers will often try to find alternative solutions.
-In the case of oil, people will either purchase different natural energy sources or work towards finding renewable energy sources.

-Quotas also create deadweight loss.
+Quotas may also create deadweight loss.
 When a production quota has been added, there is a loss in consumer surplus and creation of deadweight loss.
-This triangle is also known as the ‘Harberger Triangle’.
+This triangle is also known as the "Harberger Triangle".